EVENT TRANSCRIPT: Refighting World War II: How the Kremlin co-opts War Memory

-Well, you know, the system of censorship is never really used to kind of legal regulations, or formal censorship or whatever call.
-There is kind of social censorship, which is at least as important as a kind of governmental, legal, formal censorship.
-And this social censorship, which we see at work in America, in sometimes very, very impressive ways, is also at work in Russia.
-And in Russia, people are very much accustomed to kind of self-censorship.
-During the final decades of the Soviet period.
-Of course, there were relatively limited political pressures, but self-censorship factors are exceptionally well, and people simply didn’t allow themselves to think or to write or to talk about things I thought well, can be a little dangerous to go in.
-And this kind of experience of self-censorship, which has been completely reanimated now in Russia, there are regulations, you know, formal regulations, including this in famous memory law 2014, which prohibits, you know, prohibits disseminating, you know, columnist information about the politics of Mr. Stalin during the Second World War.
-But this law is there, it doesn’t have to be applied too often.
-So far, we have something like thirty cases only in seven years of applications of this law.
-And in almost all cases, the law has been used against bloggers, not against professional historians, but professional historians know the law is there.
-And also, they have their own bosses, they have editors, publishing houses, editors, and the reviews that they might, you know, want to publish their work, and so on and so forth.
-So, all this system was a law being the functions extremely well.
-And also, there is one more thing which you know, very strongly impacts the historian’s capacity to express themselves freely in Russia, salaries are not extremely high.
-So, most people need something in addition to their salaries, not only they need stability in the jobs, but also something in addition to their salaries.
+Well, you know, the system of censorship is never really used to kind of legal regulations, or formal censorship or whatever call there is kind of social censorship, which is at least as important as a kind of governmental, legal, formal censorship.
+And this social censorship, which see at work in America, in sometimes very, very impressive ways, is also at work in Russia.
+And in Russia, people are very much accustomed to kind of self censorship.
+During the final decades, or the Soviet period.
+Of course, there were relatively limited political pressures, but self censorship factors is exceptionally well, and people simply didn’t allow themselves to think or to write or to talk about things I thought well, can be a little dangerous to do to go in.
+And this kind of experience of self censorship, which has been completely reanimated now in Russia, there are regulations, you know, formal regulations, including this in famous memory law 2014, which prohibits, you know, from discriminating prohibits disseminating, you know, columnist information about the politics of Mr. Stalin during the Second World War.
+But this lore is there, it doesn’t have to be applied too often.
+So far, we have something like certain cases only in seven years of applications of this law.
+And in almost all cases, the law has been just used against bloggers, not against professional historians, but professional historians know the law is there.
+And also they have their own bosses, they have editors over just publishing houses, editors, and the reviews that they might, you know, want to publish their work, and so on and so forth.
+So all this system was a law being the functions extremely well.
+And also there is one more thing which you know, very strongly impacts the historians capacity to express themselves freely in Russia, salaries are not extremely high.
+So most people need something in addition to their salaries, not only they need stability in the jobs, but also something in addition to their salaries.
 And that’s what, it can be kind of participating in preparing a kind of documentary on historical events and so on.
-And if you want to have something on the top your salary, you need to adjust to, you know, those people who will make those documentaries will expect from you.
-So, in part, historians have simply been bribed, and bribery is a strong form of censorship.
+And if you want to have something on the top your salary, you need to adjust the watch, you know, those people who will make those documentaries will expect from you.
+So, in part, historians have simply been bribed in bribery is a strong form of censorship.

 Mark Galeotti 35:01

 Very briefly and I agree with everything that’s been said.
 And so just to kind of recount a vignette a couple of years back talking to a couple historians I know at Moscow State University, who are both 20th century historians.
-And we ended up talking about exactly the whole issue of, you know, kind of the re-emergence of blank spots in history, shall we say.
+And we ended up talking about exactly the whole issue of, you know, kind of the reemergence of blank spots in history, shall we say.
 Whereas once upon a time, it was exactly outright censorship.
-Now, it’s just simply means, these are areas you wait where you know, you’re not really meant to go, and all the various metrics, which are otherwise going to affect your promotion, in your career, and so forth.
+Now, it’s just simply mean, these are areas you wait where you know, you’re not really meant to go, and all the various metrics, which are otherwise going to affect your promotion, in your career, and so forth.
 Basically, suggest, you have to be very careful if you’re going to be sort of stepping into them.
-And they were actually going back and thinking about, because both of them came from academic families, how their parents had operated under Soviet times.
+And they were actually going back and thinking about because both of them came from academic families, how their parents had operated under Soviet times.
 And in a way, one tactic was if you really did want to write about something that the state was a bit iffy about, you would basically bury it, you would hide it in articles about what seemed to be very tedious and esoteric things in tedious and esoteric journals.
-So, you know, it looks as if you’re writing about, I don’t know, levels of congenital birth defects in the 1950s.
-But in fact, you’re actually talking about the impact of malnutrition in the 1940s, because the state had failed to actually talk about, to look after the health of its own civilians, that kind of thing.
-So, there’s one, and that is still around, it’s still a way of doing it.
-The other one is actually, well, once upon a time, you know, about five years ago, even but certainly 10 years ago, you could publish abroad, what you couldn’t really publish at home.
-But what they said they’ve now found, is that actually the state or is precisely that the department heads and the vice provost and everyone who kind of enforces these sorts of new values and new taboos, they have become aware of this.
-And therefore, now people are actually finding that just because you publish something in a Western journal, that doesn’t mean to say that you won’t get someone saying; excuse me, what have you written?
+So you know, it looks as if you’re writing about, I don’t know, you know, levels of congenital birth defects in the 1950s.
+But in fact, you’re actually talking about the impact of malnutrition in the 1940s, because the state had failed, failed to actually talk about, to look after the health of its own civilians, that kind of thing.
+So there’s one one, and that is still around, it’s still a way of doing it.
+The other one is actually Well, once upon a time, you know, about five years ago, even but certainly 10 years ago, you could publish abroad, what you couldn’t really publish at home.
+But what they said they’ve now found, is that actually the state or is precisely that the department heads and the vice provost and everyone who kind of enforces these sort of new new values and new taboos, they have become aware of this.
+And therefore now people are actually finding that just because you publish something in a Western journal, that doesn’t mean to say that you won’t get someone saying, excuse me, what have you written.
 So again, it’s interesting how we’ve almost got also good habits beginning to, you know, also recur in how you can try and sneak a bit of subversiveness into your academic output.

 Dr Jade McGlynn 37:31

-That is interesting, I think, speaking to some of the younger historians, I know, sort of just finished their PhDs, I think they find it quite a depressing prospect in terms of their ability to pursue their interests, unencumbered, as it were.
+That is interesting, I think, speaking to some of the younger historians, I know, sort of just finished their PhDs, I think they find it quite a depressing, depressing prospect in terms of their ability to pursue their interests, unencumbered, as it were.
 I do have some questions, but actually are incredibly informed audience have pretty much asked some of these questions anyway.
-So, I think I’m going to hand over to the audience’s questions and let them ask it before we get out of my voice.
-So, what I would do is I will ask, because we have quite a few questions, I’m going to ask people to sort of ask the questions if that, if that makes sense.
+So I think I’m going to hand over, hand over to the audience’s questions and let them ask it before we get out of my voice.
+So what I would do is I will ask, because we have quite a few questions, I’m going to ask people to sort of ask the questions if that, if that makes sense.
 I feel like I’m over explaining this, just so that that way we can get through some more questions.
-So, the first question will come from Ian Bond, please.
+So the first question will come from Ian Bond, please.

 Ian Bond 38:37

 Yeah.
 Thanks very much.
 I mean, very interesting discussion.
 And nice to see you again, Mark.
-I mean, the question I had was about the historical ignorance of most Western politicians who have to deal particularly with Putin, and how that affects the effectiveness of Russia’s narrative.
-So, I wondered, you know, whether any of you wanted to comment about how you can ensure, for example, that Western politicians dealing with Russian counterparts are better informed about the fact that per capita, Belarusians and Ukrainians suffered much higher casualties than Russians during the Second World War, or how are you made sure that people don’t fall into the trap of accepting Russia role, well Putin’s version of why the Molotov Ribbentrop pact was signed?
+I mean, the question I had was about the the historical ignorance of most Western politicians who have to deal particularly with Putin, and how that affects the effectiveness of Russia’s narrative.
+So I wondered, you know, whether any of you wanted to comment about how you can ensure, for example, that Western politicians dealing with Russian counterparts are better informed about the fact that per capita bill, Russians and Ukrainians suffered much higher casualties than Russians during the Second World War, or how are you?
+How are you made sure that people don’t fall into the trap of accepting Russia role, Putin’s version of why the Molotov Ribbentrop pact was signed?

 Nikolai Koposov 39:51

 It’s such a complex question.
 And I guess we need to separate several levels here.
-Well, on the one hand, you know, as has already been said, politics of memory is a component and an essential component of Russia’s Putin’s and not only Russia’s politics, nowadays, geopolitics, as the Russians like to say, and things like that.
-And from this point of view, you cannot ignore historical narratives, historical narratives, if you allow a you know, to impose his point of view, and convince many people, for example, in Ukraine, or in Latvia, in Belarus, that those people are now against Russia. (inaudible).
-That can come with a lot of cost, you know, to Ukraine’s, to Latvia’s, and so on.
-So, DNS is a kind of Russia strategy to split those nations, and to establish, you know, improve its control over those parts of the world.
+Well, on the one hand, you know, his mask has already been said, for two, so memory is a component and an essential component of Russia’s Putin’s and not only Russia’s politics, nowadays, geopolitics, as the Russians like to say, and things like that.
+And from this point of view, you cannot ignore historical narratives, historical narratives, if you allow a kind of, you know, cramming, for example, to impose his point of view, and convince many people, for example, in Ukraine, or in washroom and below routes or whatever, that those people are now against Russia, that is basically they, whomever, then can come with a lot of cost, you know, two Ukraines, two Latvias, and so on.
+So what to do, DNS is a kind of Russia strategy to split those nations, and to establish, you know, improve its control over those parts of the world.
 And this has to be taken very seriously.
-So, this has to be opposed and it has to be opposed not only are the label of what, I don’t know, Frau Merkel and Mr. Putin speak of between them when they meet, I think that they will find more important things to discuss.
-But we asked, needs to develop a large-scale systematic strategy for opposing Putin’s politics of memory and this strategy should work differently in different countries.
-It is one thing for example, to you know, how it might be possible to counter Putin’s attempts to establish his control over Belarus, for example, in Belarus, most young people hate Lukashenko who promotes Putin’s old Soviet Russian narrative of the war.
-So, it’s one context, completely different context, for example, the Baltic countries, especially Latvia understood, they were just both internally with strong Russian minorities.
-So, the strategy of addressing young people in Belarus and the strategy of addressing young people in Latvia would be different strategies.
+So this has to be a post and it has to be a post not only are the label of what, I don’t know, Frau Merkel and Mr. Putin speak of between them when they meet, I think that they will find more important things to discuss.
+But the we asked, needs to develop a large scale systematic strategy for opposing Putin’s politics of memory.
+And this strategy should work differently in different countries.
+It is one thing for example, to how you know, how it might be possible to counter Putin’s attempts to establish his control over Belarus, for example, in Belarus, most young people hate Lukashenko who promotes old Soviet Russian narrative of the war.
+So it’s one context, completely different quarters, for example, the Baltic countries, especially the latter understood, they were just both internally with strong Russian minorities.
+So the strategy of addressing young people in Belarus and the strategy of addressing young people on stone in Latvia would be different strategies.
 And this has to be very careful to, you know, somehow there should not be an impression of people in the West saying different things to different audiences.
-So, it should be clear, and picture somehow revealed by Western propaganda, history, propaganda, counter attempts of Russian history, propaganda, but still, it should be different things emphasized to different audiences.
-In Estonia and Latvia, what’s important is not to allow to split those concepts and belong short and important is to continue conquering, different strategies.
+So it should be clear and picture somehow revealed by Western propaganda, history, propaganda, counter attempts of Russian history, propaganda, but still, it should be different things emphasize to different audiences in the stone and locker, what’s important is not to allow to split those concepts and belong short and important is to conquer continue conquering leads to different strategies.